Current research projects /Completed research projects /

 Dr Natividad Gomez-Roman has extensive experience in this kind of research, developing and applying pre-clinical models, screening candidate compounds, and radiation biology.
 She has good understanding of the progression of compounds from the bench to the clinic.

 She is collaborating with Professor Anthony Chalmers, a clinical oncologist from the University of Glasgow, who leads clinical trials testing different combinations of radiotherapies and drugs in brain tumours and other cancers.
+The team also includes Dr Spencer Collis and Mr Ola Rominiyi, who have extensive expertise in glioblastoma biology, the development of patient-derived models of glioma, and the genetic analysis that will complement this research.

 Related projects